wonderingabout/PhoenixGo/README.md

 * (Optional) CUDA (9.0 is known good) and cuDNN (7.0.5 is known good) for GPU support
 * (Optional) TensorRT (for accelerating computation on GPU, 3.0.4 is known-good)

-The following environments have been tested by an independent contributor to also work : cuda 9.0 , cudnn 7.1.4 , tensorrt 4.x.x.x , bazel 0.18.1)
+The following environment has also been tested to work by an independent contributor : (cuda 9.0 (deb), cudnn 7.0.5 (deb), tensorrt 3.0.4 (tar), bazel 0.18.1)

 Other versions may work, but they have not been tested (especially for bazel), try and see.

 Recommendation : the bazel building uses a lot of RAM, so it is recommended that you restart your computer before you run the below command, and also exit all running programs, to free as much RAM as possible.

-If you encounter errors during bazel configure, bazel building, or during the run of `mcts_engine` or `start.sh` (mostly cuda and cudnn path errors), see [FAQ question : building and running errors](#1-i-am-getting-errors-during-bazel-configure-bazel-building-andor-running-phoenixgo-engine)
+If you encounter errors during bazel configure, bazel building, or during the run of `mcts_engine` or `start.sh` (mostly cuda and cudnn path errors), see [FAQ question : building and running errors](#12-i-am-getting-errors-during-bazel-configure-bazel-building-andor-running-phoenixgo-engine)

 You have 2 possibilities for building on linux :